 Size

 Well, first and foremost, the different chop cuts have different sizes.
-And as you likely know by now, the larger the cut, the longer it will take to cook.

-The smaller the cut, the shorter the cooking time will become.
+This is pretty common knowledge: the smaller the cut, the shorter the cooking time will become.
 Pretty simple concept, but a crucial one!

 Type Of Meat